finlabsuk/open-banking-connector/docs/get-started/add-software-statement-etc/README.md

   "Key": {
     "Source": "Configuration", # can alternatively use "AwsSsmParameterStore" or "GoogleCloudSecretManagerV1" "Name": "{{EncryptionKeyName}}" # can specify environment variable if "Source" is "Configuration".
 Must be in format projects/{project_id}/secrets/{secret_id}/versions/{secret_version} if "Source" is "GoogleCloudSecretManagerV1"
+  },
+  "SetAsCurrentEncryptionKey": true
 }
-}
 ```

-Upon creation, Open Banking Connector will provide you with an ID for the encryption key description.
-Please use this to
-set the [current encryption key setting](../set-up-basic-configuration/README.md#encryption-key-settings) so that Open
+By using `SetAsCurrentEncryptionKey`, you can instruct Open Banking Connector to update its database settings table to set the encryption key as the current encryption key to use for application-level encryption.
+This will ensure that Open
 Banking Connector does not complain about the lack of an encryption key.